-Board of trustee member David B. Lang delivering his position on the District Faculty Association’s Canvas conversion stipend at the Nov.
+SOCCCD Trustee member David B. Lang voices his opinion on the Canvas conversion stipend at the Nov.
 13 board meeting.
-(SOCCCD board meeting)
+(Still courtesy of SOCCCD).

 Controversy in the boardroom, faculty awaits final verdict on the Canvas conversion stipend